Eleanore Ferranti Whitaker is a published author of two suspense genre novels and a short story fiction and non-fiction

 One of the most prevalent habits nowadays is the ability to justify the unjustifiable.
 There is no black and white.
 Only grey areas provide enormous leverage for unjust words and behaviors.
 So long as it gets the individual ten seconds of attention and there is always the option of justifying one's evil or wrongdoing, that's justification enough to get anyone through the "ordeal" of too close a proximity to having to admit guilt.

 Making excuses for evil behavior has become a deeply implanted trend.
 "The person is mentally ill" suffices for nearly all manner of criminal wrongdoing and evil.
 "The person was abandoned as a child by their parents," or, "The person was abused," are other lifelong anchoring excuses for refusal to take responsibility.

 Mental Illness vs. Irresponsibility

-Certainly, those who are certifiably mentally ill cannot be responsible for their actions.
+Certainly, those who are diagnosed with a mental illness cannot be responsible for their actions.
 In the U.S., 50% of those with mental illness do not receive treatment.
-Then, there are the plethora of mental illnesses like bipolar disorder, depression, OCD (obsessive-compulsive disorder and schizophrenia to name just a few.
+Then, there are a plethora of mental illnesses like bipolar disorder, depression, OCD (obsessive-compulsive disorder), and schizophrenia to name just a few.
 The degree to which these mental disorders cause severe debilitation depends on the individual.